samjaninf/OFN-User-Guide---Master/basic-features/shopfront/payment-methods.md

 {% tabs %}
 {% tab title="Paypal" %}
 To setup a PayPal payment method, you need a PayPal business or merchant account.
 You can create one [here](https://www.paypal.com/au/webapps/mpp/merchant).
-Once you have that, you can set up ‘API access’ within PayPal, which will enable OFN to connect customers directly with your PayPal account.
+Once you have that, you can set up ‘API access’ within PayPal, which will enable Harvest To Order to connect customers directly with your PayPal account.

 1. Login to your PayPal Account
 2. Click Tools -&gt; All Tools and then Integrate PayPal \(from the left hand menu\)